sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/lite/blink.md

 end
 ```

-The code to vhange IO voltage are as following:
+The code to change IO voltage are as follows:

 ```v
 reg IO_voltage_reg = 1'b0; // Initial state